nfort/gopher-bot/README.md

     * Branch filter: `*`
     * Active: ✅
 2. Add the gopher-bot user with a token and repository rights.
-2. Add the gopher-bot user to the repository
+2. Add the gopher-bot user to the repository.
-3. Install gopher-bot
+3. Install gopher-bot.

 Installation can be done in two ways: via Docker or using a binary.